Zhuikin/Learning_Mazes/README.md

 ## MazeLearning
 Maze Sandbox for learning (AI/ML) pathfinding in Python

-A sandbox interface for agents to interact with while the information the agent should not have easy access to remains obscured.
+A sandbox interface for agents to interact with a gid based map.
+The information, that the agent should not have easy access to, remains obscured.

 ## demo_q_learning_frozen_lake.ipynp
 A jupyter notebook showcasing a selfcontained demo and short introduction to